ezzdin-atef/whatsapp-automation/README.md

 1. Run the script by typing `npm start`
 1. Finally, Scan the QR Code to connect the browser with Web WhatsApp

 Hope you like it.
-If you do please star ⭐ the repo ❤
+If you do, Please star ⭐ the repo ❤